dartmouth-cs98/artificien_pygrid_fork/README.md

 7. Head to the `model-upload` section of this nodebook, start a `jupyter` notebook running, and run the notebook there to upload a new model to your local pygrid.
 8. When you are done testing, simply hit `CTRL-C` to end the PyGrid job.
 You may also want to kill your Postgres Server

 Ideally, when testing new changes, you should also test that the Docker build of your newly editied pygrid code succeeds.
 To do this, run `docker build -t my-pygrid .`, and make sure the build goes through successfully.
 Alternatively, you can use the `docker`-based test method to get PyGrid running locally, shown above.

-This repo is set up to auto-push our PyGrid docker image to DockerHub, so that we always have the latest copy accessible to us on the internet.
-You can view the process and messages associated with the Docker image build process and push to Dockerhub on the Github Actions tab of this repo.
-You can obtain the published image online at [Matt Kenney's Dockerhub](https://hub.docker.com/r/mkenney1/artificien_pygrid).
+## Deployment
+The code, like the pygrid repo itself, builds a Docker image that can be deployed to the elastic container service (ECS) on the cloud.
+Every time this code is changed, a Github Action is triggered, which in turn builds and publishes the new Docker image.

+## Authors
+- Matt Kenney